back-kh/BEV-3D-Detection-Practical/README.md

 BEV-3D detection implementation represents the state-of-the-art in practical applications, offering cutting-edge solutions for real-world challenges in autonomous driving, robotics, and advanced perception systems.

 ## 1) LiDAR Data Processing and Visualization for Lyft Dataset
 This project processes and visualizes LiDAR data from the Lyft dataset.
-It includes modular components for loading the dataset, processing LiDAR points, and creating visualizations such as plots and videos.
+It includes modular components for loading the dataset, processing LiDAR points, and creating visualizations such as plots.

 ### Folder Structure